|Juan Carlos Belliard, PhD, MPH|

-Juan Carlos Belliard (Ph.D., Claremont Graduate University, M.P.H., Loma Linda University) teaches in the areas of cultural and health, traditional, complementary and alternative medicine, ethnographic research methods, health disparities, and migrant health.
-He is currently involved in research on medical pluralism, exploring how migrant communities utilize parallel systems of health care.
-Other research projects include: Access to mental health services for members of the Latino, Asian Pacific Islanders, and Black communities; medicinal herbal use among Latinos in San Bernardino; health planning to address Latino health disparities as part of Loma Linda University’s Center for Health Disparities Research.
-He applies service-learning methods to his teaching in local communities (Southern California) and in field courses in Latino America.
-Dr. Belliard is also involved in various initiatives that strengthen community-university relationships, serves on the board of the Social Action Health System, a Federally Qualified Health Center serving San Bernardino, and enjoys exposing students to “real world” education through service-learning and community based research.
+Juan Carlos Belliard (Ph.D., Claremont Graduate University, M.P.H., Loma Linda University) teaches in the areas of culture and health, traditional, complementary and alternative medicine, ethnographic research methods, health disparities, and migrant health.
+He applies service-learning methods to his teaching in local communities (Southern California) and in field courses in Latin America.
+Dr. Belliard is also involved in various initiatives that strengthen community-university relationships, serves on the board of the Social Action Health System, a Federally Qualified Health Center serving San Bernardino, and enjoys exposing students to “real world” education through service-learning and community engaged research.
 His administrative duties include his position as Assistant Vice-President for Community Engagement and Diversity and Director of the Institute for Community Partnerships (ICP) at Loma Linda University Health.
 Besides facilitating community engagement and community engaged scholarship between the community and the university, ICP has two strategic areas of focus: a) Promotor/Community Health Worker training, and b) Health career pathways for underrepresented minorities and educationally disadvantaged youth.

 1. Arthur, K., Belliard, J., Hardin, S., Knecht, K., Chen, C., Montgomery, S. Practices, attitudes, and beliefs associated with complementary and alternative medicine (CAM) use among cancer patients.
 (2012).
 Integrative Cancer Therapies, 11(3), 232-242.